0franciscor/lei-21-s2-1de-g19/docs/SprintA/FURPS.md

 - _are not related to US/UC, namely: Audit, Reporting and Security._

   * Security
-    * “All those who wish to use the application must be authenticated...”
+    * “All those who wish to use the application must be authenticated (...)”
     * "In case of a new client, the receptionist registers the client in the application."
-    * "...the receptionist needs the client’s citizen card number, National Healthcare Service (NHS) number,birth date, sex, Tax Identification number (TIF), phone number, e-mail and name." (encriptação)
+    * "(...) the receptionist needs the client’s citizen card number, National Healthcare Service (NHS) number,birth date, sex, Tax Identification number (TIF), phone number, e-mail and name."
-    * "... a password holding seven alphanumeric characters, including three capital letters and two digits."
+    * "(...) a password holding seven alphanumeric characters, including three capital letters and two digits."
-    * "Each test is characterized by an internal code..." (????)
+    * "Each test is characterized by an internal code (...)"
   * Auditing
   * Authentication
-    * "All those who wish to use the application must be authenticated with a password..."
+    * "All those who wish to use the application must be authenticated with a password (...)"
+    * "To use the application the client needs an email"
   * Communication
-    * "...and identifying each sample with a barcode that is automatically generated using an external API."
+    * "(...) and identifying each sample with a barcode that is automatically generated using an external API."
-    * "...with all the information demanded by the NHS and should send them to the NHS using their API."
+    * "(...) with all the information demanded by the NHS and should send them to the NHS using their API."
-    * "... the client receives a notification alerting that the results are already available in the central application..."
+    * "(...) the client receives a notification alerting that the results are already available in the central application (...)"
-    * "The client receives the notification by SMS and e-mail." ( UTILIZAR UMA API SMS ?)
+    * "The client receives the notification by SMS and e-mail."
-    * "...the application uses an external module that is responsible for doing an automatic validation using test reference values."
+    * "(...) the application uses an external module that is responsible for doing an automatic validation using test reference values."
   * Licensing
   * Localisation
     * "The application must support the English language only."